Skip to main contentSkip to docs navigation

 })

-Chassis JS mutates the DOM directly.
-Frameworks like React, Vue, and Angular also assume control of the DOM, which means using Chassis JS and the framework on the same components causes conflicts — components getting stuck in inconsistent states, event listeners not firing, virtual-DOM diffing breaking visible behaviour.
+The Chassis CSS plugins mutate the DOM directly.
+Frameworks like React, Vue, and Angular also control the DOM, which causes conflicts when both operate on the same elements — components stuck in inconsistent states, event listeners not firing, virtual-DOM diffing breaking visible behaviour.

-The recommended approach in those frameworks is to use the Chassis CSS but reimplement the interactive behaviour in framework-idiomatic components.
-The CSS contracts (class names, ARIA attributes, CSS variables) are framework-agnostic and stable; the JS behaviour is straightforward to reproduce.
-Some teams maintain framework-specific reimplementations as private packages — there is no official Chassis equivalent of those.
+The recommended approach in component-based frameworks is to use the Chassis CSS (class names, ARIA attributes, CSS custom properties) and reimplement the interactive behaviour in framework-idiomatic components.
+The CSS contracts are stable and framework-agnostic.

-For static parts of an application — pages where you have full control of the DOM and the framework isn't mounted — Chassis JS works as documented.
+For static parts of an application where the framework is not mounted — server-rendered pages, static HTML sections — the plugins work as documented.

-Components that depend on JS for behaviour (modals, dropdowns, accordions, etc.) won't function without it.
-Components that are purely presentational (buttons, badges, cards, layout) work the same with or without JS.
-If you ship a page that requires JS, use <noscript> to explain the situation and provide a fallback when possible.
+Components that depend on JS for behaviour (dialogs, menus, accordions) will not function without it.
+Purely presentational components (buttons, badges, cards, layout) work the same regardless.
+Use <noscript> to communicate the requirement to users and provide a fallback when possible.